offalynne/Input/docs/5.0/Functions-(Gamepad).md

 &nbsp;

 ?> These functions are provided for convenience if you want to implement your own features using Input's implementation of the SDL gamepad mapping system.
-In general, [Player functions](Functions-(Players)) are the intended way to use Input and are preferred.
+In general, [verbs](Verbs-and-Bindings) are the intended way to use Input and are preferred.

 &nbsp;